14 questions to ask a mortgage lender

 Your home inspector

 The home inspector will do a thorough inspection of your potential new home.
-Their job is to ensure it's structurally sound and provide you with a list of any minor or major repairs.
+Their job is to ensure the home is structurally sound and provide you with a list of any minor or major repairs.

 An appraiser